ahsanali2000/water_management/README.md

 # water_management
-Water management project is a sort of general software that can be used by any type of bussiness which don't have a large number of productos to manage all of their bussiness.
+Water management project is a sort of general software that can be used by any type of bussiness which don't have a large number of products to manage all of their bussiness.